White House's Kudlow says U.S.-China talks making progress, could extend

 "All making good progress, all making good headway, but we're not there yet," he said about those areas.
 "We hope this week to get closer."

-Kudlow noted the significance that China had come to a place of acknowledging that such practices existed.

-"The Chinese have acknowledged these problems for the first time.
-They were in denial," Kudlow said.
+Kudlow said it was significant that China had "acknowledged these problems for the first time.
+They were in denial."

-Those structural issues along with the way a potential deal would be enforced have been consistent sticking points during months of talks between the world's two largest economies.
+Those structural issues along with the way a potential deal would be enforced have been sticking points during months of talks between the world's two largest economies.

-The United States and China have levied tariffs on hundreds of billions of dollars' worth of two-way trade since July 2018.
-President Donald Trump has said he wants a "great deal" with China and has hinted that tariffs could remain in place for some time.

 Kudlow said on Wednesday that U.S. charges against Chinese telecommunications giant Huawei Technologies Co Ltd had generally not come up during trade talks.

-Separately, Kudlow also said no decisions have been made on tariffs on auto imports coming from top U.S. allies.
+Kudlow also said no decisions had been made on tariffs on auto imports coming from top U.S. allies.

-(Reporting by Jeff Mason; Editing by Phil Berlowitz)
+(Reporting by Jeff Mason; Editing by Grant McCool and Peter Cooney)

 By Jeff Mason